GitGuardian/ggbridge/README.md

 - Create `docker-compose.yml` file

 > [!IMPORTANT]
 > GGBridge is designed by default to work as HA, so it needs `3` client deployments to work properly.
 Ensure `replicas: 3` in your `docker-compose.yml` file.
+If you lower the replica count, it may result in an unstable bridge.
 >
 > ```yaml
 > services: